Rainbow Trout Eat: A Stunning Best Foods Guide

 - Damselfly nymphs

-- Terrestrial insects that fall into the water
+- Terrestrial insects that blow or fall onto the water

 Rainbow trout may also eat: